jordanlevy001/Election-Analysis/README.md

 The purpose of this election audit is to assist the election commission with determining the results of the congressional election.
 The election commission has requested the following information:
 - The voter turnout for each county
 - The percentage of votes from each county out of the total count
-- The county with the highest vote turnout
+- The county with the highest vote count
 - The number of votes each candidate received
-- The percentage of votes each candidate received out of the total number
+- The percentage of votes each candidate received out of the total count
-- The winning candidate, meaning the candidate who received the highest number of votes
+- The winning candidate: the candidate who received the highest number of votes
   - How many votes the winning candidate received
   - The percentage of votes the winning candidate received out of the total votes cast